Matthew-Dove/FrameworkContainers/README.md

 * Breaking change to the dependency injection method `AddServicesByConvention`, to target internal classes with the option: `bool scanInternals`.
 * Replaced static `HttpClient` with the `IHttpClientFactory` implementation.
+* Add ability to get raw request, and raw response as a callback http option in framework's http.